Blessed are those who mourn, for they will be comforted (Matthew 5:4).

-When the camera pans a football stadium filled with 100,000 faces, they look like specks to mortals like us.
+When the camera pans a stadium filled with tens of thousands of faces, they look like specks to mortals like us.
 God sees each one with motherly love.

 Every snotty-nosed, sunburned, blue-eyed boy with dusty cheeks, every great-grandmother with dementia in the nursing home staring blankly at ceiling tiles, every keyed-up dealer on Wall Street has a face that quickens the heart of someone, that brings tears to the eyes of someone, or did once.